konstaka/homelab/README.md

 ## My setup: Multiple clusters managed via one ArgoCD instance (hub and spoke)

+If you want to run my cluster, here's how.
+This also serves as documentation for my future self in case I need to rebuild.

 ### Prerequisites

 - kubectl
 - Helm
 - Kubernetes cluster(s) with cloud load balancer support.
 I currently use [Talos Linux](https://docs.siderolabs.com/talos/v1.12/overview/what-is-talos), [OPNsense](https://opnsense.org/), and [MetalLB](https://metallb.io/) on [Proxmox](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) to achieve this, your setup may be fancier.
+- A git repository accessible via http(s) - github will do, I use gitea/forgejo internally.

 #### If starting from scratch: Network setup with MetalLB